 When you’re optimizing your listings because of a sales drop, take a look at individual elements to see what needs to be changed.
 The most important factors include:

 Of all of these, if you’ve already been successful before your sales drop, it’s likely not the case that the technical features of your listing are badly optimized.
 Instead, you’ll want to focus on Price, it could be that a competitor has entered your niche with a better product at a lower price, and that is having an impact on your performance.

-Repricing is common on Amazon, and some listings could change their price multiple times per day if the market demands it, you can do this manually if you only have a few products, but using a repricing tool is definitely recommended at higher levels.
+Repricing is common on Amazon, and some listings could change their price multiple times per day if the market demands it, you can do this manually if you only have a few products.

 I mentioned before that Customer Activity is mostly out of your hands, and while that’s true there is one aspect you can directly impact, and that’s your reviews.
 Reviews make up a major component of Amazon’s ranking because well-rated products will inevitably sell better than their badly rated equivalents.
 As a customer, most people’s instincts are to trust reviews over marketing spiels, in fact in a 2017 study, 93% of consumers said that online reviews impacted their purchase decisions.